 - Clients can engage in their normal activities.
 People in outpatient treatment program can continue to work, go to school, and fulfill their normal commitments.
 There is far less disruption to the person’s daily life.

 - Clients have increased flexibility.
-Individuals in outpatient treatment programs have more flexibility and freedom than people who are in inpatient units.
+Individuals in outpatient rehab programs have more flexibility and freedom than people who are in inpatient units.

 - There may be increased confidentiality.
 People involved in outpatient treatment often have more confidentiality regarding their participation in treatment.
 Whenever a person is admitted to an inpatient treatment facility, they usually must inform their employers, friends, family members, etc., as to why they will be unavailable for the period of treatment.
 Individuals in outpatient treatment programs need not divulge the fact that they are in treatment for a substance use disorder.